PRO100BYTE/ProjectArcade-Wiki/advanced-features/scraping-and-metadata.md

 Scraping is used for downloading metadata and media files (images, videos, maps, pad-to-key settings and manuals) for games in your collection.

-Retrobat supports 4 scraping services:
+ProjectArcade supports 4 scraping services:

 * ScreenScraper (default service) : credentials are required ([screenscraper website](https://www.screenscraper.fr/))
 * [TheGamesDB](https://thegamesdb.net/)